Pragith/pragith/md/instruction.md

 - Be runnable immediately
 - Be cleanly structured
-- Avoid dead code
+- Remove unused code
-- Avoid overengineering
+- Implement streamlined logic
 - Be production-grade
 - Be suitable for deployment behind Nginx